cesc1989/apuntes/Luna/Backend/Email Verification/Portal User Verification.md

 I can use the `verification_attempts` field.
 Anytime an email reminder is sent this number increases.
 So once it reaches to 4 it means we emailed them four times already.

 # For Milestone 2: Resend from Landing Page

+This milestone needs to add two different buttons depending on the outcome of the email verification:

+- happy path: link to clinical dashboard
+- sad path: link to request verification email

 The "Send verification email" button in the edit view of a Physician holds a link like this: